Go to main content

 • As a UnitedOne debit card holder, you get the added protection to have fraud monitoring on your card.
 Our Visa Fraud Department may notify you if it notices any unusual transactions with your card.
 They may call or text to question if a transaction was authorized by you.
 If the answer is no, your card is shut down immediately.
 Your card may not work properly until confirmation of the transactions in question is received.

-Protect Yourself and Your Family
+Tips to Protect Yourself & Your Family

 Keep your information safe using these tips: